ChrisBushman/tiger-claude/README.md

 ### 2. Transfer Files to Mac

-Copy these files to your Mac:
+Copy these files to your vintage Mac:
-- `claude_powerbook.py` - The main client
+- `tiger-claude.py` - The main client
 - `BUILDING.md` - OpenSSL build guide (if not done yet)

 ### 3. Set Up API Key